LauYeeYu/Museum/README.md

 - Full screen photo on click
 - Card view for albums
   - Cascade layout when the screen is wide
+  - Cover image for each album
+    - Need to be specified in the album parameters as "cover"
+    - The recommended aspect ratio is 2000x1000 pixels (2:1).
+    - It is recommended to name the cover image as "cover.webp".
+- Smooth picture loading
+  - A blurred thumbnail is shown while the full image is loading.
+  - Once the full image is loaded, the blurred thumbnail will fade out.
+  - The project also have a Makefile that generates the blurred thumbnail for all images in the `content/posts/` directory (`cover.*` will be skipped).
+This is useful to save compute power on deployment, especially when the deployment server does not have a powerful GPU.

 ## License